tusharshahrs/pulumi-home/infrastructure-as-code-google-serverless-python/lab-3/README.md

 error_document = config.get("errorDocument", "error.html")
 ```

-## Create a storage bucket and configure it as a website.
+## Create a storage bucket and configure it as a website

 Append the following to `__main__.py`
 ```python